NestEGG Coin (EGG) Price Reaches $0.0001 on Top Exchanges

-NestEGG Coin (EGG) traded down 52.9% against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on September 11th.
-NestEGG Coin has a market cap of $5,498.66 and approximately $315.00 worth of NestEGG Coin was traded on exchanges in the last day.
-In the last seven days, NestEGG Coin has traded down 40.2% against the U.S. dollar.
-One NestEGG Coin coin can now be purchased for $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges.
+NestEGG Coin (EGG) traded down 13.3% against the US dollar during the 24-hour period ending at 17:00 PM E.T. on September 15th.
+One NestEGG Coin coin can currently be bought for about $0.0001 or 0.00000001 BTC on popular exchanges.
+Over the last week, NestEGG Coin has traded up 19.8% against the US dollar.
+NestEGG Coin has a total market cap of $5,886.91 and $5.00 worth of NestEGG Coin was traded on exchanges in the last day.

 - Modern Investment Coin (MODIC) traded flat against the dollar and now trades at $0.15 or 0.00000379 BTC.